-The team welcomes all inquiries, whether it’s volunteers looking to get involved or parents or carers with a child they think would benefit from HorsePower’s programs.
+HorsePower Australia’s team welcomes all inquiries, whether it’s volunteers looking to get involved or parents or carers with a child they think would benefit from HorsePower’s programs.

-About Telethon Community Cinemas
+Telethon Community Cinemas gives back to the community.

 Telethon Community Cinemas Founding Director and Event Coordinator, Ken Gibbons, describes the popular WA attraction as a place to socialise and picnic together, while raising funds for charities.

 “Telethon Community Cinemas is an all-volunteer organisation dedicated to raising funds for programmes through charities that seek to improve the quality of life of children in a health or physical ability crisis.
-Our emphasis is on people, primarily family & friends, having the opportunity to socialise and picnic together before watching the films.”
+Our emphasis is on people, primarily family and friends, having the opportunity to socialise and picnic together before watching the films.”

-As WA’s born and bred gas provider, we love supporting local causes.
 For more information on Telethon Community Cinemas locations and screenings, or to join the volunteering team, head to www.communitycinemas.com.au.